The Freeware Hall Of Fame

 Other speakers on the tape are Dizzy Gillespie, Mercer Ellington, NYC DJs Mort Fega and William B. Williams, and the versatile Billy Taylor who volunteered to emcee that day (and for years thereafter.)

 I've always cherished the memory of the hours after the concert.
 The audience had gone home.
-Only a handful of musicians stayed behind, along with some friends of the Robinsons like bridge buddy Aime Govan (sp), and a few strays like me.
-Billy Strayhorn played Rachel Robinson's piano into the early morning, occasionally doing songs he wrote that have yet to be recorded even now.
+But a handful of musicians stayed behind, along with some friends of the Robinsons like NYC radio announcer and Jackie's bridge buddy Aime Govan, and a few strays like me.
+Billy Strayhorn played Rachel Robinson's piano into the early morning, occasionally doing songs he wrote never recorded even now.
+One great singer after another luxuriating in Strayhorn songs.

 The Program